Get started

 4. OpenAI TTS

-Best for: Developer tools already deeply integrated with OpenAI's LLM stack (Codex, GPT-4o) where single-vendor simplicity outweighs voice quality optimization.
+Best for: Developer tools already deeply integrated with OpenAI's LLM stack where single-vendor simplicity outweighs voice quality optimization.

 Pros:

-• Same API and billing as GPT-4o and Codex.
+• Same API and billing as other OpenAI products.
 Zero additional vendor management for teams already on OpenAI.

-• Prompt-based voice styling via gpt-4o-mini-tts for natural assistant persona control.
+• Prompt-based voice styling via OpenAI's latest TTS model for natural assistant persona control.

 • 50+ languages.